 Dwight D. Eisenhower

-While the previous two presidents helped to define executive privilege, President Nixon was the one who really brought it to the forefront of American politics.
+While the previous two Presidents helped to define executive privilege, President Richard Nixon was the one who really brought it to the forefront of American politics.

 Executive privilege had always been nominally used in defense of the public interest, but Nixon attempted to use it to protect himself and other advisors during the Watergate investigation.
 In the landmark Supreme Court case U.S. v.
 Nixon, the Supreme Court unanimously declared that executive privilege is constitutional and sometimes necessary for national security.
 But the Court also held that it is not all-encompassing.
 If requested documents and testimonies are a key part of an investigation, then they must be brought forward.
 Therefore, the Watergate tapes were turned over to the special prosecutor.
 Shortly after this decision, Nixon resigned.

-The Clinton White House was mired in two major scandals, Whitewater and Monica Lewinsky.
+The Clinton White House was mired in two major scandals involving Whitewater and Monica Lewinsky.
 During these investigations, President Clinton used executive privilege 14 times, which included protecting First Lady Hillary Clinton from testifying during the Whitewater hearings and protecting himself from testifying in both cases.

 His executive privilege claims, as well as his attorney-client claims in the Lewinsky investigation, were challenged in federal court.
 Citing U.S. v.
 Nixon, the courts determined that the prosecutor’s needs outweighed the confidentiality of executive documents and discussions.
 This ruling was not appealed to the Supreme Court, as the White House sought to avoid a headline-grabbing legal loss.